B-UMMI/Chewie-NS/docs/user/nsstats_api.rst

     List species and totals:
       chewBBACA.py NSStats -m species

-    List all schemas for a species:
-      chewBBACA.py NSStats -m schemas --sp <species_id>
+    List all schemas for a species and associated information: chewBBACA.py NSStats -m schemas --sp <species_id>

-    Get information about a single schema:
+    Get information about a particular schema:
       chewBBACA.py NSStats -m schemas --sp <species_id> --sc <schema_id>

     Retrieve basic information about the species and schemas in the Chewie-NS.